biojppm/rapidyaml/README.md

     * not supported in flow style
   * several expected parse errors do not materialize

-Refer to the [list of current known failures](test/test_suite/test_suite_parts.cpp) for the current status, as this is subject to ongoing work.
+Refer to the [list of known
+failures](test/test_suite/test_suite_parts.cpp) for the current status, as this is subject to ongoing work.